 *If you are staying with friends or relatives, an original household bill plus a note from the bill holder confirming your residency at the bill address is acceptable.
 This note can be written on the bill itself.

 Children born in Ireland are usually given a PPS Number when their birth is registered with the General Register Office (GRO).
 This means you do not need to apply for a PPS Number for an Irish-born child.
 However, if the birth is not registered within 3 months, a parent or guardian must make an application - see 'Child application' below.

 A PPS Number is not automatically allocated if both parents' addresses are outside of the State.
 If you need a PPS Number in such a case, then you must apply at a PPS Number Allocation Centre.

 PPS Numbers for children living in, but not born in Ireland, must be applied for by the parent or guardian.
 One of the parents or guardians must have a PPS Number for the child to be registered and linked with their data.

-The parent, foster parent, guardian or school representative should attend the PPS Number Allocation Centre with the child, and provide evidence of:
+The parent, foster parent or guardian should attend the PPS Number Allocation Centre with the child, and provide evidence of: